9tigerio/db2rest/README.md

 DB2Rest is an **open-source tool** to rapidly build data access layer with minimal engineering effort.
 DB2Rest connects with your database to instantly provide REST API to perform data access operations(create, read, insert, update) and execute stored functions/procedures.
+It takes care of all data access logic and best practices, so that developers can focus on solving complex business logic or building small user-interface components.
-Thus, DB2Rest can provide significant boost to your application delivery as it takes care of all data access logic and associated best practices.
+Thus, DB2Rest can provide significant boost to your application delivery and save engineering cost.

-Additionally, you can also use DB2Rest as a database gateway for legacy databases.
-This allows secure REST API based access to data for partners and internal developers.
+DB2Rest can also act as a secure gateway for legacy databases.
+This can replace cumbersome, expensive file based data sharing and shared database based integration.
-This can simplify many file or direct database access based data sharing - thus opening up possibilities of rapid integration and innovation.
+The capability to expose existing data to partners and internal developers securely at scale opens up possibilities of innovation and digital transformation.

 :star: If you find DB2Rest useful, please consider adding a star on GitHub!
 Your support motivates us to add new exciting features.